hyperledger/web3j-docs/docs/debugging.md

 Debugging smart contracts and transactions
 ==========================================

-While running locally with the embedded EVM it is possible to debug the internal state when deploying and invoking functions on a contracts.
+While running locally with the embedded EVM it is possible to debug the internal state when deploying and invoking functions on a contract.

 You do this by giving the embedded Web3j service what's called an operation tracer.
-We have developed one which allow for console based debugging sessions and code walk throughs called ```ConsoleDebugTracer```.
+We have developed one which allows for console-based debugging sessions and code walkthroughs called ```ConsoleDebugTracer```.

 To enable this simply pass an instance of this in as a second parameter on the ```EmbeddedWeb3jService``` constructor.